BLSQ/orbf2/README.md

 you can setup the admin password there

-## setup the db and seed program and project
+## Setup the db and seed program and project

 ```shell
 rake db:create